AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/apiReview/msal-browser.api.md

 //
 // @public (undocumented)
 const failedToParseResponse = "failed_to_parse_response";

+// Warning: (ae-missing-release-tag) "FetchClient" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export class FetchClient implements INetworkModule {
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen sendGetRequestAsync<T>(url: string, options?: NetworkRequestOptions): Promise<NetworkResponse<T>>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen sendPostRequestAsync<T>(url: string, options?: NetworkRequestOptions): Promise<NetworkResponse<T>>;
+}

 // Warning: (ae-missing-release-tag) "getCurrentUri" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //